zihepeng/Django-website/README.md

 # Django-website
 [comment] #(python manage.py runserver) <br>
 Use Django web-programming framework to implement a web server on the local host that is able to serve the following two user requests.
+Add to insert, delete and show data from database through the webpages and also include a searching engine.
 ### Files

 migration/